hainan-xv/zipporah/README.md

 The method of this toolkit is decribed in the paper "Zipporah: a Fast and Scalable Data Cleaning System for Noisy Web-Crawled Parallel Corpora."

+If you have question, feel free to email me at hainan.xv AT gmail Dot com.
+I left my JHU email in the paper however it seems to classify some of the query emails as spam.

 git clone https://github.com/hainan-xv/zipporah.git